top of page

 Time to Jump Back into Life

-Gibbs looked at me with that no-nonsense look of his, the kind that tells you he’s really paying attention.
-"You’ve given me something to work with here and I will have to get myself a copy of your book “53 Mindset Rules of a Mental Health Warrior”.
-I’ve been letting my mind spin, but if I can remind myself of this rule—especially when I feel those doubts creeping in—it’ll stop me from going down that rabbit hole.
-I can forgive myself for what I didn’t know then and focus on what I can do now.
-That’s where the power is!"
+Gibbs looked at me with that no-nonsense expression of his—the kind that says he’s really listening.
+"You’ve given me something solid to work with," he said.
+"I’ll have to get myself a copy of your book, 53 Mindset Rules of a Mental Health Warrior.
+I’ve been letting my mind spin, but if I can remind myself of this rule—especially when doubts creep in—it’ll stop me from going down that rabbit hole.
+I can forgive myself for what I didn’t know and focus on what I can do now.
+That’s real power."

-Gibbs gave a rare chuckle.
+We both stood, knowing it was time to get back to our respective battles.
+"Looks like it’s time to get back to it," I said, giving him a nod.
+Gibbs smirked slightly.
 "You’re right.
-Maybe we’ll grab that coffee later this week.
+Let’s grab that coffee later this week.
 It’s good to talk with a fellow Mental Health Warrior.
-It helps remind me that we’ve all got our battles—and we can win them."
-As he turned to leave, Gibbs gave me a parting line only he could deliver.
+It reminds me that we’ve all got our battles—and we can win them!

 Bruce Schutter